cloud-gov/cg-site/_posts/2023-03-28-cflinuxfs3-deprecation.md

 > ***Important Update - 4/27/2023*** : The original instructions indicated that a `cf restage` will move apps to cflinuxfs4.
 It does not, you have to `cf push -s STACK_NAME` your application.

+> ***Important Update - 5/16/2023*** : The deprecation dates for cflinuxfs3 have been pushed out from the original date of 5/10/2023 to the dates now seen in the document.

 # Deprecation of cflinuxfs3